.

 What is this research group about?

-The group's mission is producing meaningful knowledge about machine learning algorithms.
+The group's mission is solving optimisation and certification problems for machine learning algorithms.

-We are interested in sound theory that helps to understand the performance (optimisation, generalisation) of machine learning algorithms, most notably (but not only) deep learning algorithms which are highly relevant nowadays since neural networks are important components of many modern algorithmic learning systems, aka AI.
+We are interested in sound theory that helps to understand the performance (optimisation, generalisation) of machine learning algorithms.
+Most notably (but not only) we are interested in deep learning algorithms which are highly relevant nowadays since neural networks are important components of many modern algorithmic learning systems.

 Machine Learning Links